 Josefa Ortiz is offered to enter the Court of the new Mexican Empire as a maid of honor to Ana Duarte, wife of Emperor Iturbide.
 Josefa strongly rejects the offer.

-Andrés Quintana joins Iturbide's cabinet as Undersecretary of State and of the Office of Internal and External Relations.
+Andrés Quintana joins Iturbide's cabinet as Undersecretary of State and the Office of Internal and External Relations.
 However, upon issuing criticism to the Emperor's resolutions, Quintana is dismissed and persecuted.
 Leona and her husband are again in Toluca.

 Agustin de Iturbide abdicates.